 Projects must be submitted via the registration form.
-Please include in the registration form a description of your project (often the abstract).
-This description will be printed in the program, so it is important to write something that accurately describes your work and that you would be proud to show the public.
+Please include a description of your project (often the abstract) in the registration form.
+This description will be printed in the program.
+It is important to write something that accurately describes your work and that you would be proud to show the public.

 * Names and any other identifying information must be removed from the uploaded submission for judging purposes.
 Submissions that include any identifying information will not be accepted.